sstringer00100/portfolio/README.md

 # My Data Science Portfolio Using The Minimal Mistakes Theme

-Fork this repo for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).

 Check out the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes) to start your own site.